 RBC Distribution Width

 Increased RDW indicates abnormal variation in RBC size.
-Can indicate iron deficiency or bone marrow disorders.
+Can indicate iron, B12 or folate deficiency or bone marrow disorders.

-Increased numbers of platelets occur with bleeding, inflammation, bone marrow disorders and in patients with absent or underactive spleens.
+Increased numbers of platelets occur after bleeding, inflammation, infection and surgery in bone marrow disorders and in patients with absent or underactive spleens.
 Decreased numbers are associated with immune conditions such as ITP and SLE, vitamin deficiencies, some drugs (especially chemotherapy), alcoholism, liver disease, enlarged spleens, bone marrow disorders and with some rare inherited disorders (such as Wiskott-Aldrich, Bernard-Soulier)

 Mean Platelet Volume